marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 - Use ASSERT() for things that should never happen.
 - Use FATAL_ERROR() for things that may happen and we need to tell the user why the program is ending.
-- Functions may return `bool` if local logic needs to check the results.
+- Functions may return `bool` if the local logic needs to check the results.
 In most cases, however, functions should call FATAL_ERROR().
 - Successful functions should operate silently.